Cottam to Wymondley

 The overhead line running between Cottam and Wymondley is approximately 170km in length.
 In the first phase of works, we will be replacing the wires that run between the pylons on the 90km stretch between Cottam and Ufford, near Peterborough.
 In 2023, we will complete the rest of the works, refurbishing the remainder of the overhead line between Peterborough and Wymondley.

-The main refurbishment work for the first phase will take place from the Spring of 2022 and we expect all works on this phase to be complete with land reinstated by early November 2022.
+The main refurbishment work for the second phase will take place from the Spring of 2023 and we expect all works on this phase to be complete with land reinstated by early November 2023.